 Among the most distinguished U.S. law schools, the University of Chicago is the only one which offers the combination of a small LL.M. program with a real sense of community among its students, a challenging academic experience both inside and outside the classroom and an exciting urban location in one of the great cities of the world.

-Our LL.M. graduates often say that their year at the Law School had a great impact on both their subsequent personal and professional lives.
+Our LLM graduates often say that their year at the Law School had a great impact on both their subsequent personal and professional lives.
 They also look back fondly at the friendships that developed and the experiences they shared with classmates and others in the University community.
-Here is a closer look at some of the factors which made their time here so rewarding and may help to explain why they are so enthusiastic about Chicago.
+Below is a closer look at some of the factors which made their time here so rewarding and may help to explain why they are so enthusiastic about Chicago.

 Student life The academic opportunities only partially describe what it is like to be an LL.M. student at Chicago.
 Prospective students should get a fuller picture from this section, which presents a typical LL.M. experience as a student would encounter it throughout the year.

 Location If the Law School were part of a different university in a different community it would be a different experience for LL.M. students.
 See what it is like to live, study, and play in our location.

 After graduation Each year a number of LL.M. students express interest in locating positions in the United States or elsewhere following graduation.
 The Law School's Office of Career Services works closely with students in helping them to do this.
 In addition to employment assistance, the Law School arranges alumni activities regularly around the world.